2018 United States Grand Prix: Background

-Mercedes driver Lewis Hamilton entered the round with a 67-point lead over Ferrari's Sebastian Vettel in the World Drivers' Championship.
-Hamilton's team-mate, Valtteri Bottas, sat third, a further 57 points behind.
+Mercedes driver Lewis Hamilton entered the round with a 67-point lead over Ferrari's Sebastian Vettel in the World Drivers' Championship, having widened his advantage in the championship considerably by winning the previous four races.
+He was eligible to secure the Drivers' Championship at this race if he outscored Vettel by a minimum of eight points.
+Hamilton's teammate, Valtteri Bottas, was third in the championship, 57 points behind Vettel.
 In the World Constructors' Championship, Mercedes held a lead of 78 points over Ferrari, with Red Bull Racing a further 141 points behind in third place.